 Online reading has been a somewhat neglected activity in Western publishing, but with the $600 million purchase of Wattpad by South Korean firm, Naver, that may soon change.
 The upsides are that online reading is super-convenient and easy to access (and monetise).
 Just take a look at the webcomic subscription service, Tapas.

-This is where my own solution comes into play.
-Libreture offers readers not only a place to record accurate ebook information and track reading activity, but also:
+Libreture is a great alternative to Goodreads.
+It offers readers not only a place to record accurate ebook information and track reading activity, but also:

 - No need to input information.
 Your ebook files do all the work, but you can always edit details later.